Not sure what to buy this holiday season?

 Make it personal with a fun card and note.
 Let them know you support them by ensuring they look and feel their best at their next presentation of faculty dinner.

 Gift your grad an annual subscription to this community of grad students and PhDs.
 This online career hub is full of helpful advice whether your grad wants to be a professor, or find meaningful work outside academia.

 You get access to webinars so you can “hear first hand how PhDs from STEM, humanities, and social science disciplines build careers in business, industry, non-profits, public sector, and higher education.”

 Now, the community is also here to support your academic job search, with brand new material.

 And when you have questions?
 You have the opportunity to learn anytime, anywhere, with Beyond the Prof’s library of on-demand videos of career panels and PhD interviews.
 You also get access to bi-monthly office hours with Dr. Jennifer Polk and Dr. L. Maren Wood.

 The Professor Is In Advice

 Is your grad student just starting out?
-Karen Kelsky is the go-to academic career coach.
+Dr. Karen Kelsky is the go-to academic career coach.
 She changed my life (and I’m not even a PhD), so I’m sure she can help you too.